 There is no fencing along the top level, so it is walking at your own risk!
 You can explore most of Fort Jefferson without restrictions, however, some of the most dilapidated areas are off-limits.
 We hiked the perimeter and went up to the rooftop to get some better views.

 Upon arrival, you can tour the Fort Jefferson on your own or they have guided tours you can take as well with information and history about the fort.
 Bring your bathing suit, they have changing facilities.
 The cool turquoise-blue water is refreshing after walking around in the humidity on the island.
 The day I was there it was HOT and so after an hour or so, it was time to dive in and enjoy the water.
 The water looks just like the Caribbean water and the beach is not crowded.
 You will have to bring your own water, food, sunscreen, towel, etc. (ie everything) because there are no stores on Dry Tortuga.

-Dry Tortuga Camping
+Dry Tortuga Camping on Fort Jefferson

 Disclosure: My trip to Dry Tortuga and Fort Jefferson were courtesy of The Florida Keys and Key West Tourism Board.
 The thrills I had flying high above it all were all my own.